Quasi-Clifford algebras, Quadratic forms over $\mathbb{F}_2$, and Lie Algebras: Special quasi-Clifford algebras obtained from graphs of type , and

 For small values of $p$ and $q$ we have collected this information in Table \ref{Cliffordtable}.

 Using the results of Table \ref{Cliffordtable} and the above information, we find in Table \ref{IsoCliffordTable} the isomorphism type of the Clifford algebras over fields $\mathbb{F}$ of type III.

-We notice that the above also classifies the algebras $\mathfrak{C}(\Gamma)$ where $\Gamma$ is a graph of type $A_n$ as in Figure \ref{Graph_An}, since we can replace the vertices $f_i$ by $e_i$, i.e., by reversing the above described process, and end up with a complete graph.
-In particular, we find that we only have to consider those graphs of type $A_n$ in which at most one vertex is white.
+We notice that the above also classifies the algebras $\mathfrak{C}(\Gamma)$ where $\Gamma$ is a graph of type $A_n$, since we can replace the vertices $f_i$ by $e_i$, i.e., reserve the above described process, and end up with a complete graph.

 \end{example}

 \begin{example}[Graphs of type $D$] Next we consider graphs of type $D_n$, where $n\geq 4$.
 See Figure \ref{Graph_Dn}.